8. Employee Responsibility

 Conflicts of Interest

-All employees must avoid actions that are or could be considered as a conflict of interest between their personal or professional interests and the interests of the WRLC.
+All employees must avoid actions that are or could be perceived as a conflict of interest between their personal, financial, or professional interests and the interests of the WRLC.
 A conflict of interest may occur if an employee or a member of the employee’s immediate family or household:

 • has an existing or potential interest, financial or non-financial, that may impair or appear to impair the individual’s independent judgment when performing WRLC responsibilities; or